 Using any one of the three selection methods — Ribbon, cursor, or command line — set up the base view as follows:

-Hidden lines: The preview image in paper space always displays in shaded mode, regardless of the visual style of the model in model space.
+- Hidden lines: The preview image in paper space always displays in shaded mode, regardless of the visual style of the model in model space.
 Change the Hidden Lines option to Visible and Hidden.
-You want Hidden Lines to be Visible and Hidden.
 The view won’t change yet, but don’t worry — it will after you complete the steps.

-Visibility, or Edge Visibility: This setting specifies how to display edges that are formed where tangent surfaces meet.
-The normal practice is not to display them, but it sometimes causes features to disappear.
+- Visibility, or Edge Visibility: This setting specifies how to display edges that are formed where tangent surfaces meet.
+The normal practice is not to display them, but it sometimes causes features to disappear (or partially disappear).
 If you change this setting, hover the cursor over the Edge Visibility button in the Appearance panel of the Ribbon and pause for a few seconds; a much more extensive tooltip list then explains each option.

 When you finish placing and defining the base view, AutoCAD automatically runs the VIEWPROJ command.
 All you need is three quick clicks to place the top, isometric, and right-side views; then press Enter to have AutoCAD generate the views.